department-of-veterans-affairs/vets-website/.github/PULL_REQUEST_TEMPLATE.md

-**Note**: Delete the description statements, complete each step. **None are optional**, but can be justified as to why they cannot be compeleted as written.
+**Note**: Delete the description statements, complete each step. **None are optional**, but can be justified as to why they cannot be completed as written.
 Provide known gaps to testing that may raise the risk of merging to production.

 ## Summary